quadram-institute-bioscience/metagenomics-workshop/modules/Profiling/_posts/2020-01-01-Kraken2-minitest.md

 # Kraken2 small exercise

+> Try using Kraken2 (and maybe metaphlan or other tools as well) on very
+> simple datasets.

 This small exercise allows to tinker with Kraken2 in a simplified dataset.

 We'll download a reference genome, simulate sequencing reads, and classify them to verify the classification accuracy.